bleader/LDPump/pages/1_quick_start.md

   165mm laying around
   * Most common are 5" / 125-129mm
   * Some people use 6" / 152mm
-  * Some spaceable can be configured inbetween
+  * Some spaceable can be configured in between
   * High angle trucks like paris or randal sitting at 50° are generally good for a testing setup
 - deck: something that can be topmounted with wedges, if you have large trucks